-In this post I will comment on a problem I recently encountered in a company where no application was able to connect to the production database, displaying the message “Login failed for user 'user'.”
+In this post I will comment on a problem that I recently encountered in a company, in which no application was able to connect to the production database, presenting the message "Login failed for user 'user'."

 Introduction and problem description

 In the enterprise where this connection error occurred, there are several applications that connect to the production SQL Server database using the same user with SQL Server authentication.
 Given this scenario, it is complicated to identify by the database to which application a session is associated, or even, which AD user logged in the application and performing those actions in the database.

 In order for this identification to be possible, an experienced analyst developed a change in C # applications, so that he informed the user name logged in AD and the system name in the “Program Name” parameter, in the database connection string , getting something like this: